sarkerlab/Website/index.md

   - #image_path: /assets/images/mm-free-feature.png
     alt: "100% free"
     title: "Public Research Resources"
     excerpt: "We strongly believe in community-driven and reproducible research.
-Therefore, we commited to create health text mining resources, data and programs, and releasing them publicly to the research community. "
+Therefore, we commited to create health text mining resources, data and software, and releasing them publicly to the research community. "
     url: ""
     btn_class: "btn--primary"
     btn_label: "Learn more"